 - Type of Facility: Permitted Commercial Hazardous Waste Treatment and Storage - closing.

 Holcim/Geocycle operated under two hazardous waste permits, one issued by the department and one issued by EPA.
 The department issued the Missouri Hazardous Waste Management Facility Part I Permit, effective May 2, 2000.
 EPA issued the Hazardous and Solid Waste Amendments Part II Permit, effective June 16, 2000.
-These permits allowed Holcim/Geocycle to store hazardous waste in containers and tanks and treat hazardous waste in tanks.
-The regulated units consisted of eight blend/storage tanks and a railcar storage area.
-These permits also required corrective action in the event there is a release of hazardous waste or hazardous constituents to the environment.
+These permits allowed Holcim/Geocycle to store and treat “characteristic” hazardous waste, as well as various F-, K- P- and U-listed hazardous wastes as specified in the Part A application.
+The regulated units consisted of a tank truck storage facility, a railcar storage facility, ten hazardous waste blend tanks, three hazardous waste burn tanks and seven miscellaneous hazardous waste treatment units.
+These permits also required corrective action in the event there was a release of hazardous waste or hazardous constituents to the environment.

 On January 8, 2009, the department approved Holcim/Geocycle's Class 2 Permit Modification request, allowing the facility to build a 3-inch recirculation pipe to connect burn tanks two and three.